-Meanwhile, plan on spending this weekend, treating yourself to a Saturday morning at any one of several local farmers markets and before you know it, you’ll be in the holiday spirit of sharing the table and local fare with family and friends.
+Here we are the weekend before the holiday.
+As I write this it’s Saturday morning – early.
+Get Up.
+Get Dressed.
+Now go, treat yourself to a great way to shop local, at any one of several local farmers markets.
+Before you know it, you’ll be in the holiday spirit of sharing the table and local fare with family and friends.

-You’ve still got time to get it all together and the good news in that many local farmers’ markets will not only be open this weekend before the holiday but will also have early during-the-week markets leading up to Thanksgiving as well.
-To be sure you are In-the-know, follow my HeidiBillottoCooks Facebook page where I will list all the holiday farmers’ market info as soon as I get it in hand.
+Even if you’re reading this on Sunday or Monday and missed the Saturday morning markets, you’ve still got time to get it all together and eat local.
+The good news in that many local farmers’ markets will not only be open this weekend before the holiday but will also have early during-the-week markets leading up to Thanksgiving as well.
+Visit market websites and social media feeds to be sure.

-If you remembered to order a locally raised turkey, it will be ready for pick up this week – talk to your individual farmers; if you didn’t remember to order a bird in advance … no worries, think about local duck or chicken or beef as you plan your feasting with friends and family; or visit your favorite grocer – many will have pasture raised fresh birds and certainly there will be lots of frozen birds available.
+If you didn’t order a locally raised turkey, its honestly too late to buy a locally raised bird.
+But, no worries, if you want to eat local from a local farmer, think about local duck or chicken , beef or pork as you plan your feasting with friends and family.
+Or visit your favorite grocer.
+Many will have pasture raised fresh birds and certainly there will be lots of frozen birds available.

 Still plenty of time to shop local and get all you need for your big feast and most certainly there is still time to order in.
 Lots of area chefs and restaurants in Charlotte are offering holiday dinner packages – just call your favorite restaurant and ask for the details.